Continuing the series of posts in which I take a close look at one specific email — putting a positive spin on “copy teardowns”

 Tip: Design your pop-ups as friendly invitations.
 Don’t block access to your page.
 Don’t ask for sign-ups too soon. #MindsetOverMatter.

-A few seconds after arriving on the Boho Homes website, we get two popups:
+A few seconds after my arrival on the Boho Homes website, I get two popups:

-- The browser says that Boho Homes wants to show notifications
+- My browser tells me that Boho Homes wants to show notifications

-- The newsletter sign-up box that promises 10% off the first purchase
+- The newsletter sign-up box that promises 10% off my first purchase

-- If we add the cookie banner, that number even rises to 3.
+- If I add the cookie banner, that number even rises to 3.

 It’s important to balance the business need to grow your list with creating a pleasant user experience.
 If people don’t enjoy their visit, they won’t stick around on the website to buy, and they’re far less likely to come back.